By David Gewirtzman

 1967 Melina Mercouri has the lead in Jules Dassin's Illya Darling.
 Joe Darion provides the lyrics for Manos Hadjidakis' music.
 Dassin adapted the book from "Never on Sunday," and he provides the staging.
 There will be 319 performances at the Mark Hellinger Theatre on Broadway.

 1991 Alain Boublil & Claude-Michel Schonberg's Miss Saigon opens, updating "Madame Butterfly," making a star of Lea Salonga, and causing a ruckus when Englishman Jonathan Pryce is chosen to play a Eurasian "Engineer."
+Both Pryce and Salonga will win Tony Awards for their performances, and it will go on to run for 4,092 performances at the Broadway Theatre.

 1996 Richard Rodgers and Oscar Hammerstein II's most famous duo, The King and I, return to Broadway opening at the Neil Simon Theatre.
 Lou Diamond Phillips and Donna Murphy shall dance their way to the Tony Awards to capture the Best Actress and Best Revival awards.